wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 ### SSL/TLS termination

-By default, the Sidecar proxy solution only accepts HTTP traffic and forwards plain HTTP traffic to the application pods.
+By default, the Sidecar solution only accepts HTTP traffic and forwards plain HTTP traffic to the application pods.
 It is assumed that SSL/TLS termination is performed by an infrastructure component located before the sidecar solution (such as Ingress/Application Gateway), allowing the sidecar solution to process plain HTTP.

 However, there may be cases where the existing infrastructure does not support SSL/TLS termination.
-In such cases, you can enable SSL/TLS termination at the Wallarm sidecar proxy level.
+In such cases, you can enable SSL/TLS termination at the Wallarm sidecar level.
 This feature is supported starting from the Helm chart 4.6.1.

 !!! warning "The Sidecar solution supports either SSL or plain HTTP traffic processing"
     The Wallarm Sidecar solution supports either SSL/TLS or plain HTTP traffic processing.
 Enabling SSL/TLS termination means that the sidecar solution will not process plain HTTP traffic, while disabling SSL/TLS termination will result in only HTTPS traffic being processed.

 To enable SSL/TLS termination:

-1. Obtain the server certificate (public key) and private key associated with the server for which the Sidecar proxy will terminate SSL/TLS.
+1. Obtain the server certificate (public key) and private key associated with the server for which the Sidecar will terminate SSL/TLS.
 1. In the namespace of the application pod, create a [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) containing the server certificate and private key.
 1. In the `values.yaml` file, add the `config.profiles section` for secret mounting.
 The example below shows multiple certificate mounting configurations.